 Exercises can help sonographers scan without pain July 26, 2013 -- "I was scared and stressed out," explains sonographer Doug Wuebben.
 Unsure whether he could continue with his career due to chronic shoulder pain, Wuebben improved after performing some basic movement training exercises, which he shares in this article.

 Toshiba veteran Ryan takes reins at Samsung's medical division July 15, 2013 -- Over the past year, South Korean industrial giant Samsung has made clear its ambitions to become a powerhouse in the healthcare market.
 The company recently took another step toward that goal by naming imaging industry veteran Doug Ryan to lead its Health and Medical Equipment division in North America.

-Practice of Ultrasound: Part 9 -- Image quality January 4, 2013 -- AuntMinnie.com presents the ninth in a series of columns on the practice of ultrasound from Dr. Jason Birnholz, one of the pioneers of this modality.
-In this installment, he illustrates why everything depends on image quality.
+Practice of Ultrasound: Part 11 -- Through the lymphatic bayou June 26, 2013 -- AuntMinnie.com presents the latest in a series of columns on the practice of ultrasound from Dr. Jason Birnholz, one of the pioneers of this modality.
+In this installment, he discusses lymphatics and the importance of using your intuition.

 Making a Difference as a Sonographer Echocardiographer Doug Wuebben shares the story of a sonographer who battled severe work-related injuries.
 Her story is all too familiar, but there are steps those in her shoes can take.